-\descrplain{The Time of Trends} We now turn to one of the tactics the attackers might be employing, sniffing the best time to execute attacks.
+We now turn to one of the tactics the attackers may be employing, sniffing the best time to execute attacks.
 For those trends which make to the top 10, the trends that are not associated with attacks generally enter the trend list in the morning while the attacked trends mostly enter the list at night as Figure \ref{fig:when} shows.
 The attackers may be choosing nighttime to maximize the binary success; they may be assessing the agenda of the day to decide on how many astrobots to employ, or whether to attack or not.
-It might be also because the organic trends tend to enter the trend list in the morning possibly due to news setting the agenda and creating competition.
-Alternatively, it might be due to maximize the impact; the attackers may be considering the night time as a better time to attack, since people might be surfing on Twitter more at night and thus more susceptible to attention hijacking.
+It may be also because the organic trends tend to enter the trend list in the morning possibly due to news setting the agenda and creating competition.
+Alternatively, it may be due to maximizing the impact; the attackers may be considering the night hours as a better time to attack since people may be surfing on Twitter more at night and thus be more susceptible to attention hijacking.